yi-huang-1/torchrdit/wiki/Materials.md

 allowing it to support multiple data formats and unit systems.
 For dispersive materials, it can load data from files and perform polynomial fitting to interpolate property values at specific wavelengths needed for simulations.

+Automatic Plasmonic Stabilization:
+When materials have permittivity near the surface plasmon resonance condition (ε ≈ -1), the class automatically adds minimal physical losses to prevent numerical singularities.
+This is physically motivated as all real metals have some level of loss.
+The stabilization is applied transparently when accessing material properties through get_permittivity().

 **Attributes**: